sschwindt/hylas/docs/index.rst

 Get ready with *PyCharm*
 -------------------------

-.. admonition:: IDE - your choice
+.. note:: IDE - your choice
    Any other Python IDE is also OK for working with *hylas*.
-Setting up PyCharm is explained here as just one option to work with *hylas*.
+Setting up PyCharm is explained here as just one option for working with *hylas*.

 Install *PyCharm* if not yet done (requires snap):